-- In the initial stage of diagnostic reporting, a reading physician records the diagnosis by generating a draft DICOM Structured Report object, which is submitted to the Report Manager.
-Once a report is sent to the Report Manager, the Report Creator relinquishes control of the report to the Report Manager. - There are other documents which are sometimes referred to as "reports" and may be encoded using DICOM SR (for example, procedure reports, CAD results and echocardiography measurement reports) however such documents do not follow the same kind of verification and distribution process described in this profile.
-These other documents serve different purposes and are instead addressed in the Evidence Documents profile. - Reports are processed and modified by the Report Manager.
+In the initial stage of diagnostic reporting, a reading physician records the diagnosis by generating a draft DICOM Structured Report object, which is submitted to the Report Manager.
+Once a report is sent to the Report Manager, the Report Creator relinquishes control of the report to the Report Manager.

+There are other documents which are sometimes referred to as "reports" and may be encoded using DICOM SR (for example, procedure reports, CAD results and echocardiography measurement reports) however such documents do not follow the same kind of verification and

+2500 distribution process described in this profile.
+These other documents serve different purposes and are instead addressed in the Evidence Documents Profile.

+Reports are processed and modified by the Report Manager.
 This involves adding and changing report data as well as verifying draft reports.
 In all cases, any change in the report content by the Report Manager leads to the creation of a new DICOM Structured Report object.
-At any time, the Report Manager can transmit reports to the Report Repository for external access, but at a minimum the final report must be sent to the Report Repository.
-A Report Creator can effectively amend a report by submitting a new SR SOP Instance. - The Report Repository provides permanent storage of DICOM Structured Reports.
+At any time,

+2505 the Report Manager can transmit reports to the Report Repository for external access, but at a minimum the final report must be sent to the Report Repository.
+A Report Creator can effectively amend a report by submitting a new SR SOP Instance.

+The Report Repository provides permanent storage of DICOM Structured Reports.
 It also allows reports to be queried and retrieved throughout the enterprise by Report Readers.
+A Report

-A Report Reader provides a user interface to view DICOM Structured Reports that it retrieves from the Report Repository or External Report Repository Access. - The External Report Repository Access is a gateway to obtain other enterprise department reports, such as Laboratory and Pathology, from within the Imaging department.
-DICOM Structured Reports are queried and retrieved by a Report Reader from the External Report Repository Access. - The Enterprise Report Repository receives diagnostic reports in HL7 format. - The Simple Image Report and Simple Image and Numeric Reports are required minimally to have the functionality defined in template TID 2000.
+2510 Reader provides a user interface to view DICOM Structured Reports that it retrieves from the Report Repository or External Report Repository Access.

+The External Report Repository Access is a gateway to obtain other enterprise department reports, such as Laboratory and Pathology, from within the Imaging department.
+DICOM Structured Reports are queried and retrieved by a Report Reader from the External Report Repository Access.

+The Enterprise Report Repository receives diagnostic reports in HL7 format.

+HL7, HEALTH LEVEL SEVEN and CDA are the registered trademarks of Health Level Seven International.

+The Simple Image Report and Simple Image and Numeric Reports are required minimally to have the functionality defined in template TID 2000.
 Creators may introduce increased complexity as long as it conforms to the SOP class.
 The templates referenced in the Technical Framework are included in DICOM Part 16.

+HL7, HEALTH LEVEL SEVEN and CDA are the registered trademarks of Health Level Seven International.